All articles

 6. Does the hook front-load the answer instead of teasing it?

-7. Does the format match the top three videos already ranking for this query?
+7. Does the format match the top three videos already ranking for the query?

-Six out of seven, and you have a real chance.
-Three out of seven, and you are essentially posting to the void.
+Six out of seven, and you have a genuine shot.
+Three out of seven, and you are essentially posting into the void and hoping.

-The agencies and brands winning on TikTok in 2026 are not the loudest.
-They are the ones treating it like a search engine, because that is what it has quietly become.
+The brands winning on TikTok search in 2026 are not the loudest or the best funded.
+They are the ones treating it like a search engine, because that is quietly what it has become.
+If you want a search strategy that covers TikTok, Google and AI engines as one connected system rather than three disconnected experiments, have a chat with our team.
+We will tell you where your buyers actually are, and where you are currently invisible.